ZSMDG/spock-vs-gorn/README.md

   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://zsmdg.github.io/spock-vs-gorn/

+## Media

+- Code was taken from previous projects: love running, love maths.
+- I was very lost on this project so I followed this tutorial on youtube: https://www.youtube.com/watch?v=3uKdQx-SZ5A